metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-AllUserSoftware.md

 ## NOTES

-TODO: should be renamed into Get-InstallProperties
+TODO: should be renamed into Get-InstallProperties or something else because it has nothing to do with system wide installed programs

 ## RELATED LINKS